 Tuna boasts a reputation as a health food, and for good reason; it's loaded with essential nutrients that boost your overall health and well-being.
 It's also good for weight loss, thanks to its high protein content and relatively low calorie count.
 Serve your tuna with low-cal and low-fat mix-ins to promote weight loss, and choose low-mercury varieties of tuna as your healthiest option.

-If you're currently eating a can of tuna canned in oil twice per week, switching to tuna canned in water will help you lose more than 5 pounds in a year, even without making other diet changes (339 - 142 -- 197 cals saved x 2 x 52 weeks -- 20,488 cals saved, divide by 3,500 to get 5.85 lbs).
+If you're currently eating a can of tuna canned in oil twice per week, switching to tuna canned in water will help you lose more than 5 pounds in a year, even without making other diet changes (339 - 142 = 197 calories saved x 2 x 52 weeks = 20,488 calories saved; divide by 3,500 to get 5.85 pounds).

-Tuna is a great weight loss food thanks to its high protein content.
-In addition to providing amino acids that your body can use to build muscle tissue -- a process that boosts your metabolism -- protein helps with weight loss because of its high thermic effect.
+Tuna is a great weight-loss food thanks to its high protein content.
+In addition to providing amino acids that your body can use to build muscle tissue — a process that boosts your metabolism — protein helps with weight loss because of its high thermic effect.
 Protein is hard to digest, and its high thermic effect means that your body burns more calories in breaking down protein than it does breaking down carbohydrates and fats, so eating more protein-packed foods boosts your overall calorie burn.
-A study published in the American Journal of Clinical Nutrition found that people who boosted their protein intake from 15 to 30 percent of their daily calorie intake felt more satisfied and full and dropped weight and body fat.

 While tuna itself is good for weight loss, not every dish featuring tuna is slimming.
 For example, tuna salad made with lots of mayonnaise can add hundreds of calories, along with unhealthy fats abundant in mayo.
 Instead, make tuna salad with nonfat cottage cheese or plain, nonfat Greek yogurt.
 These mix-ins will add creamy texture with little fat, and they're also high in beneficial protein.
 Or add chunks of canned or grilled tuna to a spinach or kale salad, or top your tuna steak with a healthy pineapple-mango salsa.

-Keep your mercury intake in check by choosing chunk light tuna, recommends Harvard Medical School.
+Keep your mercury intake in check by choosing chunk light tuna, recommends Harvard Health Publishing.
 It's lower in mercury than other varieties, like white tuna, so it offers a safer and more healthful option.
-Overall, limit your intake of light tuna to no more than two 6-ounce portions weekly, recommends the New York City Department of Health and Hygiene.